 How Hotel Apps Should Protect Against Security Threats

 Many hotel apps are vulnerable to malicious threats due to their convenience and functionality but because they hold a high value such as your payment methods, and sensitive personal data, they are highly targeted by hackers.
 Also due to the easy nature of hotel apps and their bandwidth, hotel app security is neglected, exposing them to major flaws that can reveal passwords in plaintext, leak account credentials, and expose users to data collection, phishing attacks, and even cybercrime.
-Because sensitive data like emails and personally identifiable information (PII) is transmitted across distribution channels, hotel apps should ensure that consumers do not save credit card information in their hotel apps, thus reducing the danger of being exposed.
-Hotels apps should also use PCI or comparable standard verifications to check typical best practices like firewalls, data transmission, and storage encryption.
+Below are some of the top ways developers can protect hotel and travel mobile applications.

 Travel Industry Cybersecurity Checklist – Top 4 Ways to Protect Hotel Mobile Apps

 In a Man-in-the-Middle Attack, hackers place themselves in between the mobile user and the remote service or server that the user is trying to reach.
 These two trusted parties believe they are conversing with one another, but they are just communicating with the hacker.
 A Man-in-the-Middle Attack can be carried out by hijacking the user’s session when they initially try to connect to their destination.
 Hackers attempted this session hijacking to encrypt and erase a well-known hotel’s internal guest reservation data to gain access to client information by utilizing disabled employee login credentials.
 Because hackers could easily access account passwords, payment card information, contact information, Loyalty account information, and current hotel selections, this posed an immediate threat.